hypervel/hypervel.org/docs/docs/http-tests.md

 ## Testing JSON APIs

-Laravel Hyperf also provides several helpers for testing JSON APIs and their responses.
+Hypervel also provides several helpers for testing JSON APIs and their responses.
 For example, the `json`, `getJson`, `postJson`, `putJson`, `patchJson`, `deleteJson`, and `optionsJson` methods may be used to issue JSON requests with various HTTP verbs.
 You may also easily pass data and headers to these methods.
 To get started, let's write a test to make a `POST` request to `/user` and assert that the expected data was returned:

 ```php
 <?php